 Administrative leave is a benefit that represents the requirement for some positions within the public sector to work on organizational meetings or other work-related tasks outside of the regular working period.
-Administrative leave is over and above vacation leave, and in lieu of overtime pay or compensatory time off.

-Eighty (80) hours of administrative leave per fiscal year will be available for each full-time designated management and confidential employee whose original date of hire was prior to July 1, 2025, to be taken during the course of the fiscal year.
-Sixty-eight (68) hours of administrative leave per fiscal year will be available for each full-time designated management and confidential employee hired on or after July 1, 2025.
-Administrative leave is to be taken during the course of the fiscal year and such leave that is not taken will not be carried into succeeding fiscal years and shall be forfeited upon termination of employment.

-Upon hire, employees eligible for administrative leave shall immediately receive the corresponding amount of administrative leave, pro-rated for the time remaining in the fiscal year in which the leave is to be used.
-Employees shall be allowed to use such leave immediately upon hire date or upon the new fiscal year.
-Administrative leave shall not be a right but shall be a benefit.
-Eligible employees taking administrative leave time off are subject to prior consent of the Executive Director or authorized designee.
+Administrative leave is over and above vacation leave, and in lieu of overtime pay or compensation time off.
+Thirty-four (34) hours Ten (10) days of administrative leave will be available for each full-time designated management and confidential employee, to be taken during the course of the fiscal year.
+Sixty-eight (68) hours of administrative leave will be available for the Executive Director.
+Such leave not taken will not be carried into succeeding fiscal years and shall be forfeited upon termination of employment.
+Employees hired into a designated management and confidential position shall receive (10) days of Upon hire, employees eligible for administrative leave shall immediately receive the corresponding amount of administrative leave, pro-rated for the time remaining in the fiscal year in which the leave is to be used.
+The employee shall be allowed to use such leave immediately. administrative leave effective upon the date of hire, and may be allowed to use such leave immediately.
+Administrative leave shall not be a right, but shall be a benefit which may only be utilized at the discretion of the Executive Director or authorized designee.
+Absence of management and confidential employees from their positions during working hours Eligible employees taking Administrative Leave time off is subject to prior consent of the Executive Director or authorized designee.
 Regular part-time employees in designated management or confidential positions shall not be eligible for administrative leave.